neutrinoapp/neutrino/README.md

 --------------
 Realbase is hybrid realtime-REST backend written in Go with MongoDB as a database.

+### Any kind of feedback or contribution is welcomed warmly.

 # Docs

 Interactive documentation can be found [here](http://docs.realbas3.apiary.io/#reference).